CNeilas/obsidian-latest/Programming/CSS/More text styles.md

 }
 ```

-Oh it makes the Hell... if text overflows, funny.
+Oh it makes the Hell...(it does ... at the end of content that does not fit, adding this because I realized I couldn't understand this reading it after a while) if text overflows, funny.